maxwellabgit/Databasics-Endpoints/README.md

     except Exception as e:
         print(e)

-The real-world scenario this is based on ended with scheduling a task in a Databricks workflow.
+In the real-world scenario, I ended finalized the project by scheduling a task in a Databricks workflow.